GeForce Now With RTX 3080 Tested

 The type of game does matter, of course.
 Assassin's Creed Valhalla, Watch Dogs Legion, Control, and Cyberpunk 2077 all tend to be less twitch-focused and I had no complaints with any of them.
 In shooters like Far Cry 6, the ~40ms increase in latency felt a bit more noticeable.
 We didn't perform extensive latency testing, but Nvidia's claims of 40ms seemed to be accurate for our location.

-The loss in image quality, specifically the overall fuzziness of the stream, was more noticeable to me.
+The loss in image quality, specifically the overall fuzziness of the stream, was also much more noticeable.
 However, it wasn't something that I couldn't ignore, and particularly in the midst of fights — in Assassin's Creed Valhalla, Control, Watch Dogs Legion, and Far Cry 6 — I stopped thinking about image fidelity and just got lost playing games.
-Playing with the RTX 3080 account still had some fuzziness, but it was far less noticeably, and it was great to be able to basically max out the settings at 1440p in the games I tried.
+Playing with the RTX 3080 account was far better, but even that still had some fuzziness.
+But it was great to be able to basically max out the settings at 1440p in the games I tried, rather than trying to tune things to make the game work okay with the free tier.

 The biggest drawbacks right now are the missing games and the price.
 I don't think $100 for six months is too much to ask, and certainly $50 for six months is viable (for RTX 2080 level hardware).
 If you're more of a casual gamer, you can try the free plan, but the 60 minute sessions can be a bit irritating if you time out in the middle of a critical moment.
 Also, if you're using the free version, you get to play on a Tesla RTX T10-8, basically an RTX 2060 equivalent, except I believe it can be shared between two people.
 Whatever the hardware, it's much slower than the other solutions, and struggled to maintain 60 fps in Far Cry 6 even when set to medium quality 1080p.
 Playing the game was still okay, but you definitely want to keep settings lower.